We hope you enjoy reading this article.

 Understanding Chatbots and Their Limitations

-A chatbot should be a conversational agent that can interact with a human being and deliver them the information they need.
+A chatbot should be a conversational bot or an agent that can interact with a human being and deliver them the information they need.
 Some chatbots are purely informational (think of it as if Google was a person) and others focus on customer service (think Sephora’s quiz-like customer service Kik).